newrelic/newrelic-lambda-cli/README.md

 Some users also report that they have the incorrect `jwt` library installed on their system.
 This project uses the popular `pyjwt` module installable from PyPi.

+## Error: `Unknown parameter in input: "Layers", must be one of: FunctionName, Role, Handler, Description, Timeout, MemorySize, VpcConfig, Environment, Runtime, DeadLetterConfig, KMSKeyArn, TracingConfig, RevisionId`

+If you encounter this error, please update your boto3 dependency to the latest version.